chiarapassa1/generative-art-conservation-fa2/docs/artist-intent.md

 forbidden_actions
 authenticity_rule

-These fields apply to the artwork collection as a whole rather than to individual tokens.
+These fields are stored at the contract level, meaning they apply to the artwork collection as a whole rather than individual tokens.

-Every modification is permanently recorded through an append-only intent_history, allowing future conservators to reconstruct how the artist's preservation intentions evolved over time.

 Why this matters

-As software platforms evolve, artworks may require migration, emulation or adaptation to remain accessible.

-The artist intent fields provide structured guidance regarding:

-acceptable reinterpretation
-preservation of interactivity
-permitted migration strategies
-actions considered incompatible with the work authenticity verification

-Rather than enforcing conservation decisions automatically, these records provide transparent documentation that can support future conservation practice.
+When software becomes obsolete, conservators often need to decide whether a work can be:

+reimplemented
+emulated
+migrated to new technologies
+partially substituted

+These fields help document the artist's preferences in a structured form that can guide future preservation decisions.

+acceptable_reinterpretation, requires_interactivity, intent_cid, and allowed_migrations are guidelines rather than strict enforcement rules — they provide valuable context for conservators and institutions, but nothing in the contract prevents an admin action that contradicts them.

+forbidden_actions works differently.
+Values are restricted on-chain to a fixed vocabulary of action codes:

+changing_seed
+changing_mode
+changing_identity_parameters
+removing_interactivity
+static_capture_as_canonical
+unregistered_renderer_override

+Any other string is rejected by the contract (BAD_FORBIDDEN_ACTION).
+This makes forbidden_actions a structured, machine-checkable declaration rather than free-form prose — the artwork viewer can read these codes and enforce them directly (for example, disabling seed regeneration or forcing interactivity controls to remain enabled).
+At present the viewer enforces a subset of these codes; the remaining ones are recorded on-chain and available for enforcement once the viewer is updated to check them.

+authenticity_rule declares the invariant the viewer checks before treating a token's on-chain parameters as authoritative (currently fixed to seed_must_match).
+Unlike forbidden_actions, this is a single declared rule rather than a list, and the contract restricts it to the one recognized value.

+Change history

+Every update to any of these fields — through the update_artist_intent entrypoint — is recorded in an append-only intent history log (intent_history), capturing the field changed, its previous and new value, who made the change, and when.
+This means the artist's intent is not just a current snapshot: its evolution over time is itself part of the on-chain conservation record.

 Behavioural parameters

-Each token stores a deterministic set of parameters describing its generative identity:
+Each token also stores a set of deterministic parameters that define the behaviour of the generative sculpture.

+These parameters include:

 seed
 mode